-Paul collaborated as Director of Photography with filmmaker Madsen Minax during fall of 2011.
-The Year I Broke My Voice will begin festival screenings in the fall of 2012.
+I collaborated as Director of Photography with filmmaker Madsen Minax during fall of 2011 to create The Year I Broke My Voice.
+From the director:

 “The Year I Broke My Voice is an experimental film that re-examines the coming of age narrative.
 The story follows several groups of socially interconnected ‘adolescents,’ (played by trans adults) providing snapshots of the connections and traumas they experience through each other.
 The video examines notions of time, memory and nostalgia in trans experiences, the erotics of friendships, and the inevitability of being alone.
 The script for this project was composed in a collage format by excerpting and adapting texts from three Hollywood coming-of-age films.” -Madsen Minax

 The Year I Broke My Voice has screened in the Bangalore Queer Film Festival in Bangalore, India; the University of Illinois at Champaign-Urbana; Northwestern University’s Block Theatre in Evanston, IL; The Nightengale in Chicago, IL; the Indianapolis LGBT Film Festival in Indianapolis, IN; Stony Brook University (SUNY), NY; Fringe!
 Film Festival in London, UK; University of Kansas at Lawrence; TranScreen Amsterdam; and Filmhuis Cavia in Amsterdam, The Netherlands.

 “To Jamestown” is a post-apocalyptic short film, made as a senior thesis at Northwestern University.
 While bearing a mysterious message to the port city of Jamestown, Cillian Wood and his teacher John are attacked by a vicious monster.